rnx2024/Real-time-Dashboard-Python-Dash-/README.md

 <br>
 <br>

-This project is a collection of real-time Python Dashboards using the dash, pandas, plotly, boto3, googlecloud-bigquery, sqlalchemy packages.
+This project is a collection of real-time Python Dashboards using the dash, plotly, pandas, boto3, googlecloud-bigquery, sqlalchemy packages.

+It provides Dash app codes on how to integrate Python with different data sources: local CSV file, from a database, and cloud clients such as BigQuery and AWS S3.
+This incluedes:

+- environment setup (modules and packages to be used)
+- how to connect to data source
+- how how to fetch data through pandas, boto3, bigquery client, mysql connector and SQLAlchemy
+- how to create graphs and charts by using dash, plotly
+- how to implement range and dropdown filters
+- how to use callbacks in Dash to provide real-time interactive updates for visuals

 1. Dataset-based Dashboard. [![Button2](https://img.shields.io/badge/Download-KaggleDataset-blue)](https://github.com/rnx2024/Real-time-Dashboard-Python-Dash-/blob/main/real-time_dashboard.py)
 The Dashboard opens to a new tab in default browser and features real-time updates.
 The CSV file serves as the data source, so that